Can easyJet wrongly turn passengers away and reject claims with impunity?

 In January she and her husband Tommy travelled from their home in Penzance to London Gatwick airport for a flight to Ljubljana.
 They planned to stay a couple of nights in the Slovenian capital and then move on to Lake Bled for five days of walking and exploring.

 Both had valid passports that entitled them to board an easyJet flight from London Gatwick to Ljubljana.
-But instead the airline chose to impose a non-existent “EU rule” and to wreck their holiday.
+But instead the airline chose to impose a non-existent “EU rule” and wreck their holiday.

 Ground staff working for easyJet insisted, wrongly, that Tracey’s passport could not be used after it was nine years and six months old.
 This is complete nonsense.
 But if an official at an airport says you are not travelling then all you can do is comply – and later claim the money you are owed by the airline.